 The AMF Large Cap Equity Fund's ("Large Cap Equity Fund") primary investment objective is to achieve capital appreciation.
 The objective of income is secondary.
-The AMF Ultra Short Mortgage Fund's ("Ultra Short Mortgage Fund") investment objective is to seek to achieve as high a level of current income as is consistent with the preservation of capital, the maintenance of liquidity and the differing average maturity of investments held by the Fund.
 The AAAMCO Ultrashort Financing Fund's ("Ultrashort Financing Fund") investment objective is to seek to achieve as high a level of current income as is consistent with the preservation of capital and the maintenance of liquidity.

-The Large Cap Equity Fund's and the Ultra Short Mortgage Fund's investment objectives are fundamental and can only be changed with the approval of fund shareholders.
+The Large Cap Equity Fund's investment objectives are fundamental and can only be changed with the approval of fund shareholders.
 The Ultrashort Financing Fund's investment objective is non-fundamental and can be changed by the Trust's Board of Trustees upon 60 days' prior notice to shareholders.

-The Large Cap Equity Fund and the Ultra Short Mortgage Fund must comply with its respective 80% investment policy (as described in the Fund Summary sections) at the time each Fund invests its assets.
-Accordingly, when a Fund no longer meets the 80% requirement as a result of circumstances beyond its control, such as changes in the value of portfolio holdings, it would not have to sell its holdings, but any new investments it makes would need to be consistent with its 80% investment policy.
+The Large Cap Equity Fund must comply with its respective 80% investment policy (as described in the Fund Summary sections) at the time each Fund invests its assets.
+Accordingly, when the Fund no longer meets the 80% requirement as a result of circumstances beyond its control, such as changes in the value of portfolio holdings, it would not have to sell its holdings, but any new investments it makes would need to be consistent with its 80% investment policy.